-A successful board interview is an exercise in providing succinct but powerful responses that evidence your success.
-After interviewing countless board candidates, I have put together some common mistakes that you should avoid.
-Even good candidates won’t be appointed because of some common mistakes.
+A successful board interview requires succinct but powerful responses that evidence your success.
+After interviewing countless board candidates, I have put together some mistakes that you should avoid.
+Even strong candidates fail to be appointed because of these common and avoidable board interview mistakes.

 Lack of preparation

 The most common board interview mistake is being underprepared.
 So, if you haven’t heard me say it already – preparation is absolutely key.
 In my previous article, I extensively covered how to prepare for a board interview.

 The second biggest interview mistake is that candidates often speak too much.
 This is usually because they are nervous or because they think they won’t get appointed unless they tell the interviewer absolutely everything they have done.
 Over answering is not in itself a killer, but it does impact your appointability.
 Board meetings don’t run forever, so the ability to succinctly get your point across is important.
 Over answering does not provide the confidence that you can do this.